River Taff: Taf Fawr

-Construction of Llwyn-on Reservoir, the third in the chain, did not start until 1911, and again, its capacity was increased by an Act obtained in 1909 to 1260 e6impgal, almost double that specified in 1884.
+Construction of Llwyn-on Reservoir, the third in the chain, did not start until 1911, and again, its capacity was increased by the Cardiff Corporation Act 1909 (9 Edw.
+7. c. clxi) to 1260 e6impgal, almost double that specified in 1884.
 Impounding of water began on 23 June 1926, and the reservoir was full by November, but formal commissioning did not take place until May 1927.
 Once built, it supplied 7.75 e6impgal of compensation water per day to maintain the flow in the river.

 Below Llwyn-on, the river is crossed by the A470 Brecon to Merthyr road, the A465 Heads of the Valleys road, and as it passes to the south-west of Cefn-coed-y-cymmer, the Cefn Railway Viaduct. which consists of 15 arches built on a curve.
 It was to have been built of stone, but a masons strike in 1866 resulted in the Brecon and Merthyr Railway buying 800,000 bricks to complete it.
 It is grade II* listed as its history and architecture surpass that of most other railway viaducts in Wales.
 On the west bank are the remains of a leat, constructed in 1766 for the Cyfarthfa Ironworks.
 It is fed by a stone weir with a cast iron sluice.
 Parts of the leat are cut into solid rock, and parts have stone walls and buttresses.
 The river is joined by the Taf Fechan near Cyfarthfa Castle.